I'm from New England. This IS how you say it and spell it.

 3. In a soup pot, heat the olive oil on medium high heat until it shimmers.
 Add diced onion and a pinch of salt and sauté until soft, about 3 minutes.

 4. Add potatoes, another pinch of salt, dried thyme, and cayenne if using, and reduce heat to medium.
 Cook for about 5 minutes or while you prepare the liquid.

 5. Put about a cup of the reserved corn stock and 1 cup of the corn kernels into a blender.
 Blend until smooth.
 Alternatively, you could just add the corn kernels to the liquid in a large measuring cup and purée with an immersion blender.
 Add this liquid to the pot and simmer for about 20 minutes or until potatoes are very tender.
 Season to taste with salt and black pepper.

 6. Add remaining corn kernels and cook for about 4 minutes.

-7. Add milk and thyme leaves, and warm until liquid just begins to steam.
-Be careful not to boil your milk.
+7. Add milk and thyme, and warm until liquid just begins to steam.
+Be careful not to boil the milk.
 Season to taste with salt and pepper.
 Serve with an additional pat of butter, if desired, and minced parsley leaves.

 With Lobster: At step 7, add previously cooked and shelled lobster meat, cut into bite sized pieces, with the milk and thyme.